Başar Önal

-Başar Önal (born 6 July 2004) is a professional footballer who plays as a winger for club NEC.
+Başar Önal (born 6 July 2004) is a professional footballer who plays as a left winger or left midfielder for club Lille.
 Born in the Netherlands, he is a youth international for Turkey.

 Professional career

-Önal began playing football with the youth sides of DZC '68 at the age of 5, before being scouted with De Graafschap at eight-years old.
+Önal began playing football with the youth sides of DZC '68 at the age of 5, before being scouted by De Graafschap at eight-years old.

 He worked his way up their youth categories, eventually promoting straight to their senior team in 2022.
 He made his senior and professional debut with De Graafschap as a late substitute in a 3–1 Eerste Divisie loss to MVV on 18 March 2022.
 On 15 April 2022, he signed his first professional contract with De Graafschap for 3 seasons.

 On 5 July 2024, Eredivisie club NEC announced that Önal had signed a four-year contract with the club.

+On 8 July 2026, Önal moved to Lille in France on a four-season deal.

 International career

 Önal is a youth international for Turkey, having played up to the Turkey U19s.